eduvpn/documentation/SERVER_DISCOVERY.md

       ]
     }

-**NOTE**: `public_key_list` is NOT used by applications.

-The "Organization List" file contains a mapping between "Organization" and "Secure Internet" servers, e.g.:
+## Organization List

+The "Organization List" contains a list of all known organizations and their mapping to the "Secure Internet" servers.
+In order to be able to use all "Secure Internet" servers, the user needs to know _which_ of the "Secure Internet" servers they have access to based on their "Home Organization".
+The "Organization List" contains a mapping between organization and "Secure Internet" server through the `secure_internet_home` key that points to a `base_uri` of a server entry in the "Server List" of the key `server_type` with value `secure_internet`:

     {
-      "v": "2020-04-30T07:25:42+00:00",
       "organization_list": [
         {
           "display_name": {